Call Us Today

 • Urine test

-We do not typically see urine testing, but law enforcement in New Hampshire regularly requests breath or blood testing.
+We do not typically see urine testing, but law enforcement in New Hampshire regularly request breath or blood testing.
 Completing a breath test is less intrusive and uses a breathalyzer device known as the Initializer 9000.
 A blood test is far more intrusive but is becoming more popular among New Hampshire law enforcement because it tends to be more accurate and captures potential drug-based impairment.

-Refusing a Breath or Blood test will result in an Administrative License Suspension of your privilege to drive in New Hampshire, even if you are completely sober.
+Refusing a breath or blood test will result in an Administrative License Suspension of your privilege to drive in New Hampshire, even if you are completely sober.
 Likewise, submitting to the requested test with a result over 0.08 will also result in an Administrative License Suspension.
 The suspension is six months for a first offense and two years for a second offense.
 Our Concord, NH DWI lawyers typically object to the imposition of this suspension, which creates a hearing at the Department of Safety.

 Possible Penalties for DWI Convictions

-Potential penalties for a DWI conviction include:
+Potential penalties for a first-time DWI conviction include:

 • Imprisonment or jail time: Up to 12 months in jail for subsequent and aggravated DWI convictions, but there is no jail time for a first-offense conviction.